aleksander2299/IDATA2306-Appdev-group-4/README.md

 authorities, the project is to be secured with JWT authentication and the user of the project shall be able to book rooms, search for rooms, change settings and login and logout etc. it is supposed to be a hotel room aggregator like trivago

+## Website
+To go to the website with backend and frontend combined the url is: http://10.212.27.153/

 ## Tech Stack
 - Java 21